IMP1/godot-resource-manager/README.md

   - Prompt for confirmation when there are unsaved changes (when swapping Resource types, closing the editor, etc.)
   - Collapsible columns for groups/categories/sub-categories
-  - Add inputs for export types hat use a string type (filepath, input action name, etc.)
+  - Add inputs for export types that use a string type (filepath, input action name, etc.)
   - Recognise color_no_alpha and treat them appropriately
   - *MAYBE* more spreadsheet-like functionality (if there's interest)
 	- Filtering rows by certain values